bnnm/wwiser/doc/WWISER.md

 Filter prefixes:
 - (no prefix): affect "outer" objects
 - `@`: affect "inner" nodes (part of an "outer" object")
+  - may use text to filter source nodes by guidname (since they don't have hashname)
 - `~`: affect "unused" nodes (any objects not referenced)
 - `/` or `-`: exclude (`/` is needed for the command line)